chamiruuu/Sortlify/ReadMe.md

     pip install customtkinter Pillow
     ```

+3. Ensure Resources are in Place:

+    Make sure the `pasteicon.png` file is located in the repository’s root directory or the appropriate resources folder as referenced in the code.

-3. Run the application:
+4. Run the Application:

+    Launch the application with:

     ```bash
     python script.py
     ```

-    (Make sure the [pasteicon.png](http://_vscodecontentref_/1) file is located in the same directory or in the appropriate resources folder.)

 ## How It Works

-### Folder Selection
+### Select a Folder
-Click the "Browse" button to choose the folder containing the files you want to sort.
+Click the "Browse" button to choose the folder that contains the files you want to sort.

 ### Enter File Names
-In the left panel, enter file names (one per line) that you wish to process.
-You can also click the paste button (with a paste icon) to insert file names from your clipboard.
+In the left panel, type the names (one per line) of the files you wish to process.
+You can also click the paste button (with the paste icon) to insert file names from your clipboard.

-### Select File Types (Optional)
+### Choose File Types
-The application dynamically lists available file types from the selected folder.
-Check the file types you want to filter on; if none are selected, all file types will be processed.
+On selecting a folder, the app scans and displays the available file types.
+Check the boxes corresponding to the file types you want to filter.
+If none are selected, all file types will be processed.

-### Choose the Action
+### Select Action
-Decide whether to Copy or Move the files using the radio buttons.
+Use the radio buttons to choose between Copy or Move:
+- **Copy**: Duplicates the files into a subfolder.
+- **Move**: Transfers the files into a subfolder.

-### Sort Files
+### Process Files
-Click the "Sortlify" button.
-The app will create a subfolder called "Sortlified" in your selected folder and begin processing.
-A progress bar and notifications keep you updated on the operation’s status.
+Click the "Sortlify" button to begin processing.
+A new subfolder named "Sortlified" will be created within the selected folder, and files matching your criteria will be copied or moved accordingly.

-### Undo Last Action
+### Undo Action
-If necessary, click the "Undo" button to revert the last file operation.
+If you need to revert the last operation, simply click the "Undo" button to restore files to their original location.

-### Reset
+### Reset Interface
-The "Reset" button clears all inputs and selections, allowing you to start fresh.
+Use the "Reset" button to clear all selections and inputs, allowing you to start a new sorting session.

 ## File Structure

-- [script.py](http://_vscodecontentref_/2): The main Python script that runs the application.
+- `script.py`: Main script that contains the application code.
-- [pasteicon.png](http://_vscodecontentref_/3): Icon used for the paste button.
+- `pasteicon.png`: Icon used for the paste functionality in the GUI.
-- (Additional resource files if any.)
+- (Other resource files, if any, should be included in the repository as needed.)

 ## Contributing

 Contributions are welcome!
-If you have suggestions, bug fixes, or enhancements, please open an issue or submit a pull request.
+If you find bugs or have ideas for improvements, please:
+- Open an issue to discuss your suggestions.
+- Submit a pull request with your proposed changes.

 ## License